 Spray some water (not too much) on mooncakes’ surface.
 We used water spray bottle.
 Then bake in preheated oven at 230oC for 10 minutes.

-Please note that mooncake should be kept for few days before you dig into it.
-It’s to allow the flavours to develop and the oil to seep out of the skins to give a nice sheen.
+Please note that you should’t eat the mooncakes right away.
+Keep it in a covered container for few days before you dig into it.
+It’s to allow the development of flavours and also for the oil to seep out of the skins to give the mooncake a nice glossy finish.

 As I mentioned earlier, mooncake biscuits are made from mooncake’s skins.
 This recipe will yield about 15 mooncakes.
 If you choose not to make that many mooncakes, you can use the rest of the mooncake skin to make mooncake biscuits.
 How much dough to make mooncake biscuits depends on your mould shape and size.